jonathanpeppers/inclusive-code-reviews-browser/README.md

     export const api_key = "<put the real key here>";
     export const appinsights_key = "<put the app insights connection string here>";

+_NOTE: you can also just use empty string values `""`, if you want to contribute without API keys._

 To build:

     npm install